Health experts weigh in on Sedgwick County Commission’s reopening recommendations

 Director of infection prevention at Wesley Medical Center Dr. Tom Moore says the Sedgwick County Commissioners’ decision is appropriate and now is the time to reopen the community more broadly.

-“The number of cases have not been overwhelming we’ve been able to save people when we’ve been able to save them.
+“The number of cases has not been overwhelming we’ve been able to save people when we’ve been able to save them.
 The healthcare system has not been overwhelmed,” said Dr. Moore.

 “If everybody wears masks, uses hand sanitizer, and disinfects public spaces we’ll all get through this safely,” said Dr. Moore.